SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/add-participant.md

 5. After you select the required source, a list of all available entries for this source is displayed.
 Select the users or resources to include in the follow-up and click the arrow button to the right of the list ![icon][img2].
 They are then displayed on the right side of the window.
 You can also select users and resources individually by double-clicking them.

     > [!NOTE]
     > If any of the people are busy at the time you specified, their name is shown in red, so you can easily see if you should find a different time for the follow-up.
-You can still invite them to this new appointment, and their entry will then be shown in red with the word "CONFLICT" in the dialog for follow-ups.
+You can still invite them to this new meeting, and their entry will then be shown in red with the word "CONFLICT" in the dialog for follow-ups.

 6. Click the **Email Invitation** button to activate email invitations for all participants in the list (except yourself).
 The ![icon][img1] icon to the left of the participant's name means that an email invitation to the follow-up will be sent to this participant.
 Click the ![icon][img1] icon next to a participant's name to disable email invitation for this participant.
 The ![icon][img1] icon changes to inactive ![icon][img3] and the participant will then not receive an invitation by email.